 Why don’t our clients get consistent support

-ATC has reached 5,500 young people, and has worked one-on-one with 1,100 youth in intensive counseling relationships.
+ATC has reached over 7,500 young people, and has worked one-on-one with over 1,100 youth in intensive counseling relationships.

 Almost all of our clients (98%) live in poverty